-When your credit score is low, your borrowing options are limited.
-But there is hope for your homebuying dream.
+When your credit score is low, your borrowing options are limited but not obsolete.
 For homebuyers with low credit scores, hope typically begins with the Federal Housing Administration.

 VA Loans for Bad Credit

-If you are a former member of the military, an active member of the military or the spouse of a deceased military member, you qualify for a VA loan.
-This puts you in a very strong homebuying position.
+If you are an active or former military member or the spouse of a deceased military member, you likely qualify for a VA loan.
+This puts you in a powerful home-buying position.

-VA loans are a fantastic opportunity.
+VA loans are a fantastic opportunity for service members and their spouses.
 For starters, there is no requirement for a down payment.
 A VA loan can also come with a decent interest rate, especially for a buyer with a low credit score.

 USDA Loans for Bad Credit

 A USDA loan can be used to purchase a home in a designated rural area.
-The home does not need to be a farm, nor do you have to be a farmer or work in the agriculture industry.
-Really, the requirements tend to involve your credit score, your income, being a U.S. citizen, the condition of the home and where the home you hope to buy is located.
+The home does not need to be a farm, nor do you have to be a farmer or work in agriculture.
+The requirements for a USDA loan involve your credit score, your income, your U.S. citizenship status, the condition of the home, and the location of the home you hope to buy.